shermanloan/scejson-doc/doc/appendix-calcnotes.md

 ## Calculation Notes

-All of the calculation notes that may be returned by the SCEX are documented below.
+All of the calculation notes that may be returned by the SCE are documented below.
 Each note is associated with a numeric code and text return value.
 Each will be further described in the list below: